USS Witter: Hit by a Kamikaze

-At about 16:11 on the afternoon of 6 April, while off the southeastern coast of Okinawa, she sighted two enemy aircraft about eight miles distant approaching her from the south-southwest.
+At about 16:11 on the afternoon of 6 April 1945, while off the southeastern coast of Okinawa, she sighted two enemy aircraft about eight miles distant approaching her from the south-southwest.
 The warship went to general quarters, rang up 23 knots, and began radical maneuvers to evade them.
 Within five minutes, both Japanese planes showed smoke, evidence of hits registered by her guns.
 One of the intruders splashed into the sea, but his colleague pressed home his own attack and crashed into Witter at the waterline on the starboard side at frame number 57.
 His bomb exploded in the number 1 fireroom, opening that and several other compartments to the sea.
-Six crewmembers were killed.
+Six crew members were killed.

 Witter lost control briefly but from the help of Captain George "Tim" Herrmann III, it was restored again almost as quickly.
 Damage control took the situation well in hand, and soon Witter was proceeding under her own power at 10 knots.
 With the assistance of Morris (DD-417), Richard P. Leary (DD-664), Gregory (DD-802), and the tug Arikara (ATF-98), the destroyer escort limped toward Kerama Retto.
 Morris left the formation at 17:15, and at 18:19, also suffered a suicide crash.
 Richard P. Leary then also dropped out of the group to assist Morris while Arikara and Gregory continued on with Witter.
 The little flotilla entered the anchorage at Kerama Retto at a little after 21:30, and Arikara towed the damaged destroyer escort to a waiting berth.
 Witter remained at Kerama Retto until late June, undergoing temporary repairs and dodging sporadic air attacks by constantly shifting from anchorage to anchorage – a process which slowed repairs considerably.

 Return to the United States

-Finally, on 25 June, she appeared seaworthy enough to attempt the voyage home and departed the Ryukyu Islands.
+Finally, on 25 June 1945, she appeared seaworthy enough to attempt the voyage home and departed the Ryukyu Islands.
 Steaming by way of Saipan, Eniwetok, and Pearl Harbor, she arrived in San Diego, California, on 24 July.
 Two days later, she resumed her travels and headed, by way of the Panama Canal, for the East Coast of the United States.
 The warship arrived in the Philadelphia Navy Yard on 16 August, shortly following the cessation of hostilities.
 She immediately began permanent repairs and conversion to a High speed transport, which she had been so designated the day before her arrival.
 The end of the war, however, brought a quick halt to her conversion.
 On 22 August, the work, hardly begun, was ordered stopped.
 She was assigned to the Atlantic Reserve Fleet at Philadelphia on 1 September and was decommissioned there on 22 October 1945.
 Because of the extent of damage and the excess of ships of her type, she was deemed to be excess to fleet needs.

-Her name was struck from the Navy List on 16 November 1945, and almost 13 months later on 2 December 1946, her hulk was sold to the Northern Metals Company, of Philadelphia.
+Her name was struck from the Navy List on 16 November 1945, and almost 13 months later on 2 December 1946, her hulk was sold to the Northern Metals Company of Philadelphia.